Brow Lift Consultation

 What if I have a medical problem?

-In short, Dr. Cruise will make sure your health is optimized as much as possible to ensure your safety.
+In short, Joseph T Cruise, MD will make sure your health is optimized as much as possible to ensure your safety.
 This may mean referring you to your private physician.

 If you have a health problem or are over 50 years of age you can often save yourself time by getting a letter from your private physician prior to your cosmetic consultation stating what the problem is, how it is being treated, and whether or not you are able to tolerate general anesthesia safely.